 - Attend weekly staff meetings, staff retreats and activities

-- Attendance at annual benefit, annual meeting, Summer Kickoff, July 5 cleanup and Tahoe Forest Stewardship Day events
+- Attend annual benefit, annual meeting, July 5 beach cleanup and Tahoe Forest Stewardship Day events

-- Maintain skill level through reading and trainings.
-Attend trainings as required.
+- Maintain skill level through reading and training, attend trainings as required

 - Share in office cleaning and chores